 No. It’s untrue that some forms of asbestos are safe and all forms of asbestos should be handled in a safe manner.
 Always exercise caution when dealing with asbestos.

 Left undisturbed asbestos is generally safe.
 However, you may not always know where ACM’s are contained and you should always exercise caution when undertaking and demolition or renovation projects.

-Asbestos is a deadly substance.
+Asbestos is a potentially deadly substance.
 Get the advice of a professional asbestos management contractor if you are in any doubt.